lupus-magnus/iboox/README.md

 - [ ] Implementation of unit tests for each endpoint.
 - [ ] Create a meaningful API documentation in Swagger.
 - [x] Design and develop a frontend for the homepage.
-- [x] Create email marketing for when a request is received.
+- [x] Design and develop email marketing for confirming book requests.